 Honors Program Diversity Statement

 The honors program values diversity and seeks to create a warm and inclusive space for all students.
-We believe in the value and dignity of black lives, indigenous lives, and the lives of people of color.
+We believe in the value and dignity of Black lives, Indigenous lives, and the lives of people of color.
 We believe that we must fight to be anti-racist and to dismantle the structures that undermine the cause of equality between all people.
 We are welcoming to all students, whether they are citizens of this country or whether they have come to our shores to seek opportunity, education, or new life experiences, and support and encourage course content that considers global perspectives.
 We proudly support members of the LGBTQ community and will fight to ensure that their voices and experiences are not undermined, silenced, or erased.
 We also stand against sexism and for the equal treatment of women.
 As a program, we strive to support both the neuro and physically diverse and work hard to create accessible programming and classroom materials for all kinds of learners regardless of ability.
 We believe in providing courses where opportunities for discussion foster inclusive, collaborative dialogue across differences to create positive societal change.

-Our courses are the center of the program.
+Our courses are the heart of the program.
 They are small and student centered.
 Most are seminar style courses that take a broader perspective on a topic.
 They provide you with crucial knowledge that will connect to and support many other courses you take, as well as helping you to think more analytically and critically.

 To find out what courses are currently being taught, go to WebAdvisor, select the current semester, and type HONORS in the keyword search.